Grand Banks of Newfoundland

 The Grand Banks of Newfoundland are a series of underwater plateaus south-east of the island of Newfoundland on the North American continental shelf.
 The Grand Banks are one of the world's richest fishing grounds, supporting swordfish, haddock and capelin, as well as shellfish, seabirds and sea mammals.
-Overfishing in the late 20th century caused the collapse of several species, particularly Atlantic cod, leading to the indefinite closure of the Canadian Grand Banks fishery in 1992.
+Overfishing in the late 20th century caused the collapse of several species, particularly Atlantic cod, leading to the closure of the Canadian Grand Banks fishery from 1992 to 2024.

-Significance
+Geography and marine life

 The Grand Banks of Newfoundland are a group of underwater plateaus south-east of Newfoundland on the North American continental shelf.
 These areas are relatively shallow, ranging from 50 to 300 ft in depth.
 The cold Labrador Current mixes with the warm waters of the Gulf Stream here, often causing extreme foggy conditions.

 The mixing of these waters and the shape of the ocean bottom lifts nutrients to the surface.
 These conditions helped to create one of the richest fishing grounds in the world.
 Fish species include Atlantic cod, swordfish, haddock and capelin; shellfish include scallop and lobster.
 The area also supports large colonies of seabirds such as northern gannets, shearwaters and sea ducks and various sea mammals such as seals, dolphins and whales.